 Your doctor will ask about what and how much you drink.
 You will also be asked how much and how often you urinate and leak urine.
 It may be easier for you to answer questions if you keep track of these things using a bladder diary for 3 or 4 days before you see your doctor.

-Your doctor may do some simple tests to look for the cause of your bladder control problem.
-For example, your doctor may ask you to cough while you are standing to see if you leak urine.
-If your doctor thinks that your problem may have more than one cause, you will likely have more tests.
+Your doctor will check a sample of your urine.
+Depending on your results, or if your doctor thinks that your problem may have more than one cause, you may have more tests.

-- Bladder stress test.
+- A bladder stress test.
 It simulates the accidental release of urine that may occur when you cough, sneeze, laugh, or exercise.
-Women may also get a Bonney test.
-It's similar to the bladder stress test, but the bladder neck is lifted slightly with a finger or tool inserted into the vagina while the bladder stress is applied.

 How is urinary incontinence treated?